jmrf/Comment-Removal-prediction/README.md

 * [LSI](https://en.wikipedia.org/wiki/Latent_semantic_indexing):
     - `keep_n` = 10000 words.
 Without filtering by frequency of appearance

-    - `num_topics`: Or number of latent dimensions:
+    - `num_topics`: aka number of latent dimensions:
       Two configurations are tested: 300 and 1024.
-      Embeddings with 300 latent dimensions perform better but we chose to use 1024 too so we can compare by matching the dimensionality of the LASER-encoded inputs and hence the classifier capacity.
+      Embeddings with 300 latent dimensions perform better but we test with 1024 too just so we can compare by matching the dimensionality of the LASER-encoded inputs and hence the classifier capacity.
+      We use the LSI 300 dimensional embeddings as baseline.

 * [LASER](https://github.com/facebookresearch/LASER):
     Using a BiLSTM trained on 93 langauges (see original repository).